Kloudless/meeting-scheduler/README.md

 ```

 By setting `event_metadata.extra_description`, each scheduled event will have
 the attendee's name in the event description.
+Please refer to the

-Please refer to [preSchedule](#preSchedule) event for detailed usages and
+[preSchedule event docs](#preSchedule) for more details and available
-available metadata properties.
+attributes.

 ### And More...
 For more examples, please check the [launch(options)](#launch(options)) for a full